A Look at Second Thessalonians. Part 1: Encouragement during trials and suffering

 On the other hand, the appearing occurs at the end of the tribulation.
 The tribulation is described in Matthew 24:3-28, and then the appearing in v.29-31.
 It is a time of awesome power and punishment of Christ’s enemies (Is.
 66:15-16; Rev. 1:7).

-When Paul writes in 2 Th.
-1:7, 10 about when this will happen, he means when it will be visible to all.
-At that time, during the tribulation, it will be clear who are believers destined for the millennium and who are those to be punished.
+When Paul writes in 2 Thessalonians 1:7, 10 about when this will happen, he means when it will be visible to all.
 From the story of the rich man and Lazarus we know that when a believer dies they obtain relief and all their suffering and persecution has ended—they are with the Lord (2 Cor.
 5:8).
 So, after death, believers enjoy relief in heaven, while unbelievers suffer in hades.

 Two classes are marked for punishment.
 First, “those who do not know God” – these have rejected the knowledge of the true God that is revealed to everyone through creation and conscience (Rom 1:19-20; 2:12-16).
 Of course, they may never have heard the gospel.
 But God has revealed Himself clearly to everyone that He is God.
 He is in charge of the world.
 Second, those who “do not obey the gospel of our Lord Jesus” – these have heard the gospel of salvation through a relationship with Jesus Christ, but sadly they have rejected it.